Renault Super Goélette

 In June 1965, the Renault Super Goélette SG2 replaced the Goélette with new features: wide curved windscreen, replacement of the sheet metal dashboard, steering wheel shifter, front independent, variable flexibility suspension with coil springs (rear leaf spring suspension in 1967), telescopic shock absorbers and high ground clearance.
 However, the gasoline engine remained of the earlier "Étendard" type (as used in the Renault Frégate).
-The diesel engines were of a swirl chamber design, a 2.7-liter Saviem 580-03 was fitted to the SG 2 D and the 3-liter 591–01 to the SG 4 D.
+The diesel engines were of a swirl chamber design, a 2.7-liter Saviem 580-03 was fitted to the SG 2 D and the 3-liter 591–01 to the Saviem Super Galion.

 In the fall of 1966, the front end was revised: the windshield is enlarged downward, the grille is changed by abandoning its central bar and new lights were bi-colored.
 Inside, the dashboard was slightly changed.

 In 1967, the rounded headlights became rectangular and two new variants appeared: the first a four-wheel-drive version (later called Saviem TP3) and the second a front-wheel-drive called Trafic SB2.
 This latest version was especially designed for urban deliveries, offering a low loading floor.
 The shifter was moved to the floor and the rear axle was rigid with springs.
 The diesel version switched to a version of Saviem's 3.0-litre four-cylinder, now with a MAN-licensed direct injection system.
 Two different outputs were available.
 Moreover, the Super Goélette SG2 was called Alfa Romeo-Saviem A15 in Italy.
 Saviem partner MAN marketed the SG2 in Germany, naming it MAN 270.

 For 1969 models, the diesel versions were updated to the 712 series, still with MAN's direct injection but with a longer stroke and now displacing 3.3 litres.
 In 1971 a three-speed automatic transmission became available on the Super Goélette SG2.
 From 1970 the Super Goélette SG2 and SB2 Traffic were rebranded as the Saviems SG2 and SB2.

 In January 1974, the SG3, incorporating dual rear wheels and rear suspension with leaf springs entered production.
 For 1977, the external appearance was again modernised with a large black plastic grille.
 On 21 April 1980, following the merger of Berliet and Saviem, the small range was sold under the RVI marque.

 The SG2 van was common in the 1970s before being replaced by the Master in 1980.
 In 1982, the remaining SG3 range was replaced by the B-series.
 However, the SG2 and SG3 continued in production for certain export markets.
 Later, SG2 and SG3 were manufactured under license in Czechoslovakia by Avia, and these were also sold with Renault badging in some countries until the mid-1990s.
 Production of the Avia variant continued with many facelifts and modernizations until 2000, when it was replaced by the Avia D series.

 The truck was also produced at the state-owned "Madara" Lorry Works in Shumen, Bulgaria under licence and with the technical assistance of Avia as the Madara 201.
 The enterprise had a working cooperation with the Czechoslovak Škoda, LIAZ, Avia and Soviet GAZ enterprises.